U-C-S/u-c-s.github.io/content/_index.md

 +++
 +++

-Hi!
-I'm a Curious and Quick-learner.
-I currently love Programming and Open Source stuff.
-I learn most of the coding stuff through Documentations and References.
-Also likes to cycle and explore the cities and my surrondings.
+Hello there!
+I'm Chanakya.
+I like to Program stuff and learnt it through reading Documentations.
+I also like to pedal and explore my surrondings.

-\- Currently, A Information Science Student at The National Institute of Engineering, Mysore (2023).
+\- Student at The National Institute of Engineering, Mysore (2023).

-\- My Home place is [Andhra Pradesh, India](https://www.google.com/maps/place/Narasaraopeta,+Andhra+Pradesh)
+\- My Home Town is in [Andhra Pradesh, India](https://www.google.com/maps/place/Narasaraopeta,+Andhra+Pradesh)

-\- I actively use Reddit, Github and Wikipedia.
+\- Active user of Reddit, Github and Wikipedia.